 He was buried in a borrowed tomb, and after three days He literally conquered death and rose to life again!
 He was seen by hundreds of people for over forty days.
-The Bible says in Acts 1:3, "He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God."
+The Bible says in Acts 1:3, "To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God."

 Did you see that?
-Many proofs!
+Infallible proof!
 Jesus' resurrection isn't just a myth, a legend, or a lie-it was proven infallibly.